 Serving + Storing this Recipe:

-Store baked, cooled, unfrosted cupcakes in an airtight container at room temperature for a day before frosting, or store frosted cupcakes in an airtight container in the fridge for 2-3 days.
+Store baked, cooled, unfrosted cupcakes in an airtight container on the counter (at room temp) for a day before decorating, or store frosted cupcakes in the same in the fridge for 2-3 days.

 Special Tools: